-Metals that have ONE valence electron are copper, gold, platinum and silver.
+Metals that have ONE valence electron are copper, gold, platinum, and silver.
 Iron has two valence electrons.
 Even though Aluminum has three valence electrons, it is an excellent conductor as well.
-A semiconductor is a material that has 4 valence electrons.
+A semiconductor is a material that has four valence electrons.

 Metallic bonding causes metals to conduct electricity.
 In a metallic bond, atoms of the metal are surrounded by a constantly moving “sea of electrons”.
 This moving sea of electrons enables the metal to conduct electricity and move freely among the ions.

 Most metals conduct electricity to a certain extent.
 Some metals are more highly conductive than others.
 Copper, silver, aluminum, gold, steel, and brass are common conductors of electricity.
 The most highly conductive metals are silver, copper, and gold.

 This list of electric conductivity includes alloys as well as pure elements.
 Because the size and shape of a substance affect its conductivity, the list assumes all samples are the same size Here is the basic types of metals and some common alloys in order of descending conductive relationship as shared by Metal Detecting World.

 Best to Worst – Which Metal is the Best Conductor of Electricity